> Eliza Carthy > Songs > The Poor and Young Single Sailor

 Linda Adams sang The Young and Single Sailor, accompanied by Jez Lowe on guitar and dulcimer, in 1986 on the Fellside anthology A Selection from The Penguin Book of English Folk Songs.
 Steve Roud printed this song as Fair Maid Walking in Her Garden in 2012 in his updated version, The New Penguin Book of English Folk Songs.

-Jeannie Robertson sang The Broken Token, in a recording made at her home in 1955, on her 1957 Riverside album Songs of a Scots Tinker Lady.
-Hamish Henderson commented in the sleeve notes:
+Jeannie Robertson sang The Broken Token, in a recording made at her home in 1955, on her 1956 Riverside album Songs of a Scots Tinker Lady.
+Hamish Henderson noted:

 Often known as A Pretty Fair Maid (Miss) in the Garden, this ballad has achieved as wide circulation in the United Stated as in the British Isles.
 It makes moving use of the oldest ballad themes, detailing the dialogue and action of a long-absent returning lover who resolves to test his sweetheart’s fidelity; upon finding her true, he identifies himself by matching parts of a broken ring.